ASFHyP3/hyp3-gamma/hyp3_gamma/metadata/README.md

-# HyP3 Metadata Templates
+# HyP3 GAMMA Metadata Templates

-Package for generating HyP3 products' metadata.
+Package for generating HyP3 GAMMA products' metadata.

-The goal is for each process to have a README text file, which gives an overview of the product, including a list of all the files contained in the product zip file with brief summaries for each file.
-In addition, some processes have individual xml files for each of the raster files contained in the product archive.
+The goal is for each product to have a README text file, which gives an overview of the product, including a list of all the files contained in the product zip file with brief summaries for each file.
+In addition, some products have individual xml files for each of the raster files contained in the product archive.
 They have been designed and formatted to display correctly in the ArcGIS metadata environment (Item Description in ArcGIS Desktop, and Metadata